 Federal and state antitrust laws permit victims of antitrust violations to seek both monetary compensation and injunctive relief for these injuries.
 Direct purchasers—those who buy directly from cartel members or monopolists—can recover damages under federal law.
 The laws of most states allow indirect purchasers—those who pay inflated prices later in the chain of distribution, for example, at the retail point of sale—to recover damages in certain jurisdictions.
 In many cases, consumers and businesses injured by antitrust violations are eligible to recover treble damages.

-The attorneys at DiNovo Price have a wide range of experience in antitrust matters, previously serving as counsel for both plaintiffs and defendants and as government antitrust enforcers.
+The Austin antitrust lawyers at DiNovo Price have a wide range of experience in antitrust matters, previously serving as counsel for both plaintiffs and defendants and as government antitrust enforcers.
 The firm’s antitrust litigation experience spans numerous industries, including telecommunications, semiconductors, high-technology consumer products, software, transportation, biotechnology, agriculture, healthcare, dental equipment and supplies, automobiles, pharmaceuticals and finance.
 DiNovo Price also has significant experience in complex matters involving the intersection of the patent and antitrust laws, including issues arising from the conduct of standard-setting organizations (SSOs) and their members.

 Additional information about our representative antitrust matters is located here.